intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

 ## Historical Tag Value Queries

-If your underlying source does not natively support aggregated, values-at-times, or plot/best-fit tag value queries (implemented via the [IReadProcessedTagValues](/src/DataCore.Adapter.Abstractions/RealTimeData/IReadProcessedTagValues.cs), [IReadTagValuesAtTimes](/src/DataCore.Adapter.Abstractions/RealTimeData/IReadTagValuesAtTimes.cs), and [IReadPlotTagValues](/src/DataCore.Adapter.Abstractions/RealTimeData/IReadPlotTagValues.cs) respectively), you can use the [ReadHistoricalTagValues](/src/DataCore.Adapter/RealTimeData/ReadHistoricalTagValues.cs) class to provide these capabilities, as long as you can provide it with the ability to resolve tag names, and to request raw tag values.
+If your underlying source does not natively support aggregated, values-at-times, or plot/best-fit tag value queries (implemented via the [IReadProcessedTagValues](/src/DataCore.Adapter.Abstractions/RealTimeData/IReadProcessedTagValues.cs), [IReadTagValuesAtTimes](/src/DataCore.Adapter.Abstractions/RealTimeData/IReadTagValuesAtTimes.cs), and [IReadPlotTagValues](/src/DataCore.Adapter.Abstractions/RealTimeData/IReadPlotTagValues.cs) features respectively), you can use the [ReadHistoricalTagValues](/src/DataCore.Adapter/RealTimeData/ReadHistoricalTagValues.cs) class to provide these capabilities, as long as you can provide it with the ability to resolve tag names, and to request raw tag values.

 If your source implements some of these capabilities but not others, you can use the classes in the `DataCore.Adapter.RealTimeData.Utilities` namespace to assist with the implementation of the missing functionality if desired.